Journeyman1337/Journey-CPP-Style-Guide/README.md

 The `requires` keyword must only be used in `concept` declarations.
 In other situations, a previously declared `concept` must be used instead.

-## Garunteed Compiler Support
+## Guaranteed Compiler Support

-Code must only utilize C++ features that are supported by compilers where feature support is garunteed by the project.
+Code must only utilize C++ features that are supported by compilers where feature support is guaranteed by the project.
 Documentation as to what compilers and compiler versions are supported for must be provided in a location that is easy to find.
 Projects must be tested to ensure that it compiles successfuly with each supported compiler version.

 ## Compiler Warnings

 Compiler warnings must be treated as bugs that need to be fixed as soon as possible.
 To address compiler warnings, code may be edited to stop the warning, or the warning can be silenced if it is deemed as not a problem.
 Warnings must only be silenced narrowly around the offending code blocks rather than throughout an entire project.
-Before developers can silence a warning, they must recieve a second opinion from an expert programmer to verify that there is no security vulnerability.
+Before developers can silence a warning, they must receive a second opinion from an expert programmer to verify that there is no security vulnerability.

 ## Local Functions

 Functions that are meant to be encapsulated within a translation unit must not use the static keyword.
-Instead, they must exist within annonymous namespaces.
+Instead, they must exist within anonymous namespaces.
 If utilized within only one other function, local functions must be written as a lambda assigned to a local variable instead.

 ## Default Qualifiers

 Unless mutability is required, variables and member functions must have the const qualifier.
 Unless functions throw exceptions, they must have the noexcept qualifier by default.

-## Accesibility Modifiers
+## Accessibility Modifiers

 In `class` and `struct` definitions, acessibility modifiers (`public`, `private`, etc) must be explicitly defined.